So you want to know how to get into Ketosis in 24 hours? Well, read on.

-It’s a low-carb high-fat diet that is taking the country by storm.
-The idea behind Keto is that by drastically reducing carbohydrate and increasing the amount of fat in your diet, your body will enter the state of Ketosis.
-This is a process that occurs when your body doesn't have enough carbohydrate to burn for energy, so it burns fat instead.
+The idea behind Keto is that by drastically reducing carbohydrates and increasing the amount of fat in your diet, your body will enter the state of Ketosis.
+This is a process that occurs when your body doesn't have enough carbohydrates to burn for energy, so it burns fat instead.
 This creates substances called ketones, which can be used for energy to your brain and body.
 When you change your metabolism this way, your body is able to shed a lot of weight in a relatively short amount of time.

-What are the health benefits of the Ketogenic diet?
-A ketogenic diet can be an effective way to lose weight and lower risk factors for diseases like Diabetes, Heart Disease and even Cancer.
+A ketogenic diet can be an effective way to lose weight and lower risk factors for diseases like Diabetes, Heart Disease, and even Cancer.
 And studies have found that Triglycerides and HDL cholesterol levels are often improved.
-People often report having more energy, less appetite and improved mental clarity.
+People often report having more energy, less appetite, and improved mental clarity.

-How can a ketogenic diet improve the lives of diabetics?
 The diet lowers blood sugar and insulin levels, so it can be wonderful for diabetics and pre-diabetics.
-Fewer carbs means low to no blood sugar spikes after meals.
-It allows diabetics to get off the roller coaster of blood sugar highs and lows.
-But, like everyone else, diabetics should check in with their doctors before beginning this diet regiment.
+Fewer carbs mean low to no blood sugar spikes after meals.
+It allows diabetics to get off the roller coaster of blood sugar levels.
+You'll likely have fewer highs and lows.
+But, like everyone else, diabetics should check in with their doctors before beginning this diet regimen.

-What about weight loss?
-This diet turns your body into a lean mean fat burning machine.
+This diet turns your body into a lean mean fat-burning machine.
 Once you get into the state of Ketosis, most people will lose an average of 1-2 pounds a week.
 But in experience, people often report losing much more than that.
 And this diet targets stomach fat, which for most people, is the toughest nut to crack.